+Title: Investment Management

+After completion of this module, you should be able to design or develop a rigorous process for an investment management firm utilising the following knowledge:

+- top down aspects of portfolio management;

+- asset allocation;

+- risk assessment and risk management;

+- · equity analysis;

+- government, corporate and inflation-protected bonds in portfolio management;

+- · industry analysis;

+- style analysis;

+- tax-efficient investing;

+- trading;

+- socially responsible investing and corporate engagement;

+- alternative investments; and - · hedge fund strategies.

+Title: Micro-Economics

-Module code: ECON610 Semester 1 NQF level: 8 Title: Investment Management MODULE OUTCOMES: After completion of this module, you should be able to design or develop a rigorous process for an investment management firm utilising the following knowledge: • top down aspects of portfolio management; • asset allocation; • risk assessment and risk management; • equity analysis; • government, corporate and inflation-protected bonds in portfolio management; • industry analysis; • style analysis; • tax-efficient investing; • trading; • socially responsible investing and corporate engagement; • alternative investments; and Module code: ECON611 Semester 1 NQF level: 8 Title: Micro-Economics MODULE OUTCOMES: After completion of this module, you should be able to demonstrate: the ability to solve micro-economic problems using logical and quantitative skills; the ability to think critically and analytically on 'real world' issues and to analyse critically a range of micro-economic policy issues; the ability to evaluate micro-economic arguments and evidence; and the ability to present micro-economic arguments orally and in writing.
-Module code: ECON612 Semester 1 NQF level: 8 Title: Macro-Economics Title: Macro-Economics MODULE OUTCOMES: After completion of this module you should be able to: demonstrate a thorough understanding of the functioning of the macro-economy over both the long- and short-term; demonstrate the ability to analyse and address macro-economic problems, such as growth, inflation and unemployment, using various analytical methods; and
+After completion of this module, you should be able to demonstrate:

+- the ability to solve micro-economic problems using logical and quantitative skills; - the ability to think critically and analytically on 'real world' issues and to analyse critically a range of micro-economic policy issues; - the ability to evaluate micro-economic arguments and evidence; and - the ability to present micro-economic arguments orally and in writing.

+Title: Macro-Economics
-• apply your knowledge of the different viewpoints concerning the interrelationships and

-interdependencies of the economy as a whole to evaluate macro-economic policy recommendations in the South African context.
+- demonstrate a thorough understanding of the functioning of the macro-economy over both the long- and short-term; - demonstrate the ability to analyse and address macro-economic problems, such as growth, inflation and unemployment, using various analytical methods; and - apply your knowledge of the different viewpoints concerning the interrelationships and interdependencies of the economy as a whole to evaluate macro-economic policy recommendations in the South African context.

-Module code: ECON613 Semester 1 NQF level: 8

 Title: Export Market Development

-MODULE OUTCOMES: After completion of this module you should be able to: demonstrate well-rounded and systematic knowledge of the pressures being exerted on companies by the international business environment; demonstrate as an individual and/or part of a group how to assess whether or not a company is ready to export - even in the face of local market shrinkage and/or competitive

-becomparing to react the event in the race of rocal market similarity is react of comparitive pressures - to venture into foreign markets; demonstrate well-rounded and systematic knowledge of the number of techniques used to determine the potential of foreign markets and, using these techniques, identifying appropriate market segments and market entry strategies - all against a backdrop of varying company requirements and circumstances; demonstrate the competence to evaluate various types and sources of foreign market information and the techniques used to assess and interpret such information; demonstrate the competence to evaluate each of the controllable elements of marketing

-pective and, through this evalua d and applied in the face of var
+- demonstrate well-rounded and systematic knowledge of the pressures being exerted on companies by the international business environment; - demonstrate as an individual and/or part of a group how to assess whether or not a company is ready to export even in the face of local market shrinkage and/or competitive pressures to venture into foreign markets; - demonstrate well-rounded and systematic knowledge of the number of techniques used to determine the potential of foreign markets and, using these techniques, identifying appropriate market segments and market entry strategies - all against a backdrop of varying company requirements and circumstances; - demonstrate the competence to evaluate various types and sources of foreign market information and the techniques used to assess and interpret such information; - demonstrate the competence to evaluate each of the controllable elements of marketing from an international perspective and, through this evaluation, determine how best the elements can be combined and applied in the face of varying company and market circumstances.

-Module code: ECON614 Semester 1 NQF level: 8

-Title: Economic Developmer nt

-After completion of this module, the student should be able to: demonstrate a solid knowledge of the principles and application of economic development; participate intelligently as an economist in the development debate; interpret, understand and express the interrelated aspects and applications of economic development, within the theoretical framework; understand the practical circumstances in less developed countries (ldcs); formulate consistent economic policy advice that could address the economic problems of less developed countries, especially for african countries south of the sahara, including south africa; draft a socio-economic analysis of an area and write reports, including the application of regression analyses and other techniques that were studied in other related disciplines, to apply and explain various aspects of economic development phenomena; and suggest an economic policy framework.

-Module code: ECON615 Semester 1 NQF level: 8

-Title: Derivatives

-MODULE OUTCOMES:

-After completion of this module

-management scenarios; a nts of CBOT, LME, SAFFEX and and wledge of how to hedge price ri